-Is Charlottesville, Virginia the new bellwether for racial and socioeconomic relations in the US?
-No. Does the constantly Blue-Red flipping state of Virginia now own the title of battleground for the hearts, minds and souls of the nation?
-Probably not.
-Virginia, and its little known city of Charlottesville, is, if nothing else, where we have seen long accumulating right-wing, white nationalist angst, stirred through one of the most seething presidential seasons since the Goldwater era, finally reach its crescendo: in eruptions of racially-motivated hate and violence.
-In one of the original birthplaces of American slavery, we are witnessing KKK and Nazi-inspired loons reproducing a veritable Best Hits of racist rhetoric and incendiary behavior–indeed enough to make 18th Century Virginian plantation owners blush.
+Charlottesville, Virginia is not the new bellwether for racial relations in the US.
+This constantly Blue-Red flipping state also does not now own the title of battleground for the hearts, minds and souls of the nation.
+Virginia, and its little known city of Charlottesville, is, however–if nothing else–where we can say we have seen long-accumulating right-wing, white nationalist angst, stirred through one of the most puerile presidential election seasons in recent memory, finally reach its crescendo: in eruptions of fantastical hate and violence, no less.
+Here, in one of the forever-scarred birthplaces of American slavery, we are witnessing men with torches–KKK and Nazi-inspired whacks–reproducing a veritable Best Hits of racist rhetoric and terroristic behavior–enough to make a 18th Century Virginian plantation owner blush.

-In the past 24 hours, white nationalists (read: supremacists) in Virginia have engaged in ferocious acts of antagonism with a counter-protesting contingent over, among other things, the removal of a statue commemorating Confederate general Robert E Lee.
-But let’s be honest–this gathering was also built in lock-step with the white nationalists’ feeling of encouragement–and empowerment–from the Trump administration’s recent decision to target colleges, such as the nearby University of Virginia, which have historically supported Affirmative Action policies.
+In the past 24 hours, white nationalists have poured into the otherwise sleepy town of Charlottesville and engaged in ferocious acts of antagonism with a counter-protesting contingent over, among other things, the removal of a statue commemorating Confederate general Robert E. Lee.
+But let’s be honest–this gathering was also just as turbocharged by white nationalists’ swell of encouragement–and empowerment–from the Trump administration’s recent decision to target colleges, such as the nearby University of Virginia, which have supported Affirmative Action policies.

 Our country encourages freedom of speech, but let's communicate w/o hate in our hearts.
 No good comes from violence. #Charlottesville

 — Melania Trump (@FLOTUS) August 12, 2017